 The pipes in your house are engineered to withstand water pressure that ranges from 30 to 50 pounds per square inch (PSI).
 Unfortunately, the total volume of the water in your pipes will increase when it’s transformed from a liquid to a solid.
 A standard water pipe is not designed to withstand pressure of 60 pounds per square inch or higher.
 An easy way to prevent a pipe burst in your house is to attach a water pressure gauge to a faucet outside your home.

 Most hardware stores offer pressure gauges that are able measure up to 300 pounds per square inch.
 If the water pressure in your pipes is higher than 50 pounds per square inch, immediately call a licensed plumber to perform an inspection.
 When the water in your pipes freezes, the water pressure can increase to 80,000 pounds per square inch or more.
-Once the water behind your walls is transformed to ice, it can expand as with a maximum force that varies from 25,000 to 114,000 pounds per square inch.
+Once the water behind your walls is transformed to ice, it can expand with a maximum force that varies from 25,000 to 114,000 pounds per square inch and cause a pipe burst.

 2.)
 Fix Moving Pipes in Your Walls & Ceiling